cap-js-community/odata-v2-adapter/README.md

 ### CDS Annotations

-The following CDS OData V2 Adapter specific annotations are supported:
+The following OData V2 adapter for CDS specific annotations are supported:

 **Entity Level**: